A music performer invites you on a high energy trip through fractal landscapes in his icosahedron vehicle.

 Silicium has explored various collaborative processes and technologies for achieving audiovisual unity through a series of performances.
 In this particular performance, the musician has live control over the composition and sound in real-time while the visualist has control over the virtual camera as well as the visual simulation and stage lighting.
 Some elements act as audiovisual synthesizers, while others are more loosly mapped through a blend of sound analysis, tempo-based generative animation, and randomness.

-The performance is designed for a standing audience.
-They wear 3D glasses and face a Peppers Ghost stage with stereoscopic video projection.
-The full performance is approximately 45 minutes.
+The performance is designed for a standing audience wearing 3D glasses.
+The full concert is approximately 45 minutes.